Category Archives: politics

 Robert Buxbaum, October 12, 2021

-Of cigars and marriage, Kipling and Freud.
+Of cigars and marriage, Kipling, Freud and Shaw.

 My last post included a rather gruesome bit of poetry by Rudyard Kipling where he describes the Afghani women coming to kill the wounded British soldiers in the first Afghan war.
 It’s sexist, or anti-sexist, if you like.
 Since it reverses a stereotype of the non-violent, female home-body.
 Then again the Afghanis had wiped out an entire British army, killing virtually everyone including civilians.